enzomendez315/Lox_Compiler/README.md

 false       nil         super       while
 ```

+### Literals
+Literals are notations for constant values of some built-in types.
+A literal can be a user-defined identifier, a string, or a number.

+#### Numeric Literals
+All numbers in Lox are floating point at runtime, but both integer and decimal literals are supported.
+Lox doesn't allow leading or trailing decimal point, which means that `.1234` and `1234.` are not valid.

 ### Functions
 Functions are declared with the `fun` keyword followed by the name of the function and a set of parentheses containing the arguments (if any).
 Lox functions cannot accept more than 255 arguments.
 ```
 fun helloWorld()
 {